jeffvella/UnityNativeCollision/README.md

 ##### Contact Visualization:

 View a fast version of the contact for physics calcluations.
-This mode a processes minimal set of geometry, just enough to move colliding objects apart.
+This mode a processes a minimal set of geometry, just enough to move colliding objects apart.
 Versus the full intersection mode, which needs to clip every face for visual/mesh creation purposes.

 <img src="https://i.imgur.com/gj2kGu0.gif" target="_blank" />